 The Hallors and Saline Museum opened in the former Royal Prussian saline to Halle (Saale) in 1967.
 Members of a brotherhood of salt producers – the Hallors – still present traditional salt production in its rooms at regular events.
 [German]

 The Donkey Fountain (Eselsbrunnen) on the Old Market (Alter Markt) in Halle (Saale) dates back to 1913.
 Its motiv – a man with a donkey walks over a rug of roses – refers to an old but fun legend.
 [German]

-Halle’s early history relates to harvesting of salt.
-The names of the city Halle and the river Saale origin from old expressions related to salt.
-An appropriate souvenir from Halle (Saale) could be a portion of salt, produced with technologies of the 19th century in the Hallors and Saline Museum (Halloren- und Salinenmuseum).
+Halle’s early history relates to the harvesting of salt.
+The names of the city Halle and the river Saale originate from old expressions related to salt.
+An appropriate souvenir from Halle (Saale) could be a portion of salt produced with technologies of the 19th century in the Hallors and Saline Museum (Halloren- und Salinenmuseum).

 With the MS Händel II, a ship named after composer Georg Frederik Handel (Georg Friedrich Händel), one can take relaxing tours on the river Saale around Halle.
 A highlight of these trips is passing Giebichenstein Castle.
 If you are interested in the works of the composer, the Handel House is worth a visit.

 The Talent 2 is a multiple unit railcar manufactured by Bombardier Transportation.
 The first trains were produced in 2008.
 The design of the cab ends made Germans call this type of train Hamsterbacke (hamster cheek).
 The depicted train is run by the S-Bahn Mitteldeutschland.